You’re about to do a Mac migration from your old Mac.

 So now you use the Mac’s Setup Assistant on a new Mac to do a clean install.
 You use Setup Assistant to put on the latest version of MacOS.

-Or, you can boot your Mac into MacOS Recovery.
+Or, you can boot your Mac computer into MacOS Recovery mode.
 And reinstall your MacOS from there.

 How Does Migration Assistant Organize Your File Shift?
 And How does it relate to Other Files and Folders